 - Add codes may be issued by instructors and used up to the posted add deadline for that quarter (normally the end of the third week of the quarter).

-- There is currently no campus wide wait list policy.
-Each department/instructor is responsible for their own add/crash procedures, so be sure to check each department's website for instructions or attend the first day of class.
+- Each department/instructor is responsible for their own add/crash procedures, so be sure to check each department's website for instructions or attend the first day of class.

 - If a course wait list exists, being on it does not guarantee one a spot in the class.
 Wait lists are a tool to help instructors assess and prioritize student demand.